- January 21, 2020

 When you’re facing a lawsuit after an auto wreck, understanding your claim is important, especially when you may be heading to the courtroom.
 However, understanding what to expect when you’re in court can also affect your personal injury claim.

-So, how do car accident court proceedings go?
+So, how do vehicle accident court proceedings go?
 Typically, you’ll get the answers you need about what happens in the courtroom from your lawyer, who can help you recover.
 At Crain Brogdon, LLP., we want our clients to know what to expect before they set foot in the courtroom.
-As such, we’ll review your car accident claim and discuss what you may need to know, starting with a free consultation.
+As such, we’ll review your vehicle accident claim and discuss what you may need to know, starting with a free consultation.

 Ready to get started on your claim?
 Reach out for help understanding your court proceedings.
 To begin, call 214-522-9404 or fill out the online form below.